 Healthy teeth can be moved by applying continuous gentle forces.
 Braces are tools that deliver forces to the teeth.
 Orthodontists are trained in the science and craft of moving teeth with braces.
 An experienced orthodontist can choose the right brace to skillfully deliver the best result for you.

 These are some of the braces we use:

-The Invisalign system is the most evolved removable brace on the market.
-It is very discrete and works in a different way to fixed braces but not totally invisible.
+The Invisalign system is the most evolved brace on the market.
+It is discrete compared to fixed braces but not totally invisible.
 They are suitable for adults & children any age.

 CERAMIC FIXED BRACES